tmenguy/ha-solcast-solar/README.md

 #### Granular dampening

+*Note that granular dampening is only available in v4.1.9 or later (currently only available in pre-release).*

 Setting dampening for individual Solcast sites, or using half-hour intervals is possible.
 This requires use of either the `solcast_solar.set_dampening` service, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.

 The service call accepts a string of dampening factors, and also an optional site identifier.
 For hourly dampening supply 24 values.
 For half-hourly 48.
 Calling the service creates or updates the file `solcast-dampening.json` when either a site is specified, or 48 factor values are specified.
 If setting overall dampening with 48 factors then an optional 'all' site may be specified (or simply omitted for this use case).